 - UT: nut, cut, hut

 Here’s a page from the download.
 You can see that you’ll need to cut the sheets in half across the horizontal line.

 When you print the pages front to back, this is what you’ll see when you turn the cards over.
 That makes these great for independent work and/or classroom learning centers.

 Since I was using them with my four-year-old, we did them together.

 Because my Four knows all his letters and sounds, we started right away with the harder side.
 I told him what the picture was (which can be hard to know, sometimes!) and encouraged him to say the word slowly and pick out the letters.

 As you can see from the picture, he missed the middle letter.
-This is normal and expected for someone at his level of spelling development.
 When he writes in his journal (something we’re doing every day as a family when the older kids get home from school), his spelling reflects this.

 I’m excited when he can write the word “cut” as “ct” as a preschooler.
 That’s actually fabulous!
 But since this was a focused teaching time, I was able to help him streeeeetch out the word like a rubber band and fit the vowel in there too.